-- Complete 75 percent of all courses attempted. - Demonstrate a minimum cumulative GPA of 1.61 at the conclusion of two academic semesters OR - Demonstrate a minimum cumulative GPA of 2.00 at the conclusion of four academic semesters and from that point forward. - Attempt no more than 180 credits, including transfer credits.
+- Complete 67 percent of all courses attempted. - Demonstrate a minimum cumulative GPA of 1.61 at the conclusion of two academic semesters (24 credit hours) OR - Demonstrate a minimum cumulative GPA of 2.00 at the conclusion of four academic semesters (48 credit hours) and from that point forward. - Attempt no more than 180 credits, including transfer credits.